syntax error in src/gromacs/legacyheaders/thread_mpi/atomic/xlc_ppc.h

 In any case, I agree that using the built-in atomics functions are a better idea anyways.
 I'll work on a patch for all of the aforementioned compilers.
 BGP and BGQ both have wrappers to LLSC assembly in the driver and I know that at least XLC 11+ supports the GCC macros for atomics.

-#4 Updated by Sander Pronk over 4 years ago
+#4 Updated by Sander Pronk about 5 years ago

 volatile void* volatile p;